pgniewko/solubility/README.md

 The project is motivated by the [challange](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00345) and this blog [post](http://practicalcheminformatics.blogspot.com/2018/09/predicting-aqueous-solubility-its.html).

 ### How to (i) prepare data (ii) train models (iii) make challange predictions:
-* Process raw data, strore it in a usable format, and exclude test-cases from training:
+* Process raw data, strore it in a standarized format, and exclude test-cases (stored in test_32.smi and test_100.smi) from training:
 ```
 python prepare_data.py
 ```
-All the smiles are first canonicalized and standarized before the master training data set is creted.
-To change the list of files used for the train set comment out the lines in the `process()` function in prepare_data.py.
+All the SMILES are first canonicalized and standarized before the master training data set is creted.
+To change the list of files used for the train set comment out the lines in the `process()` and `unique()` functions in `prepare_data.py`.

+For this set-up, the challange datasets are our ultimate sets, and the trainig sets is further split (see below) into 5 corss-folds - meant for the accuracy estimation and hyper-parameters tuning.

-* Train the ensemble model, and make a predictino for Set-100:
+* Train the `EnsemblePredictor` and make a prediction for Set-100:
 ```
-python make_challenge_prediction.py ../data/training/solubility.uniq.no-in-100.smi ../data/test/test_100.smi ../data/test/ensemble.test_100.preds.dat
+python make_challenge_prediction.py --model ensemble \
+                                    --train_file ../data/training/solubility.uniq.no-in-100.smi \
+                                    --test_file ../data/test/test_100.smi \
+                                    --out_file ../data/results/ensemble.test_100.preds.dat
 ```

 * Check out your challange predictions and compare to the values that could be find in publicly available DBs: